 Hire a Property Manager

-Managing a rental home can be time-consuming and stressful, especially if you own multiple properties or have another full-time job.
-That's where a property management company can be a valuable resource.
+Managing a rental home can be time-consuming and stressful, especially if you own multiple rental properties or have another full-time job.
+That's why it can be a worthwhile decision to hire a property management team.

-A professional management company can handle many of the day-to-day responsibilities of being a landlord, such as providing a lease agreement, marketing, screening tenants, collecting rent money and handling maintenance requests and paperwork.
+A professional management company can handle many of the day-to-day tasks of landlords, such as providing a lease agreement, marketing, screening tenants, making sure to collect rent money and handling repairs, maintenance requests, and paperwork.

 A property manager in a suit holds a blue folder and keys outside a rental unit.